Flank/flank/docs/index.md

   ## The path to the binary file containing instrumentation tests.
   ## The given path may be in the local filesystem or in Google Cloud Storage using a URL beginning with gs://.
   test: ../test_projects/android/apks/app-debug-androidTest.apk

+  ## A list of up to 100 additional APKs to install, in addition to those being directly tested.
+  ## The path may be in the local filesystem or in Google Cloud Storage using gs:// notation.
+  # additional-apks: additional-apk1.apk,additional-apk2.apk,additional-apk3.apk

   ## Automatically log into the test device using a preconfigured Google account before beginning the test.
   ## Disabled by default.
 Use --auto-google-login to enable.